 Boiling Perhaps the best-known and easiest way to deal with contaminated water is by boiling it, but even that alone is not 100 percent safe.
 It uses a lot of energy, which may be needed for other uses, and boiling makes water tasteless and flat.
 Yet, this is the cheapest and easiest way to make your water safe to drink.

 Boiling will kill bacteria and other disease-causing microorganisms like giardia and cryptosporidium.
 At high elevations, though, the boiling point temperature of water drops.
 This reduces the time and energy required to bring water to a boil, but can increase the duration of boiling time required to kill most pathogens.
-To be sure, boil water for at least ten minutes at sea level and add ten more minutes for every 1,000 feet of elevation.
+To be sure, boil water for one minute at sea level and three minutes for altitudes above 6,500 feet.

 Although they are rare, there are some pathogen spores that must be heated to 244°F to kill them.
 This can only be achieved by using a pressure cooker, as regular boiling will not heat water past 212°F at sea level.
 So, as mentioned above, boiling is not a 100 percent effective solution.
 Also, pollutants, chemicals and heavy metal contamination will not be removed by boiling.
 Still, in a wilderness setting where the water is typically fairly safe to start, boiling is a good option.